vijayraavi/iot-hub-c-huzzah-getstartedkit/README.md

  - AzureIoTHub

  To install them, click on the `Sketch -> Include Library -> Manage Libraries`.
 Search for each library using the box in the upper-right to filter your search, click on the found library, and click the "Install" button.

-The Adafruit Sensor library is also needed.
-This can be downloaded [here](https://github.com/adafruit/Adafruit_Sensor).
-Instructions for manually installing a library can be found [here](https://www.arduino.cc/en/Guide/Libraries).

-Lastly we will also need the latest esp8266 Arduino library
-- Visit https://github.com/esp8266/Arduino and follow the instructions for "Using git version"

 ## 2.11 Modify the Command Center sample